Overview

 Do I need to input data to get RoM?

-No — the dashboard works out of the box with default assumptions.
+If you are a direct customer of HackerOne, no, the dashboard works out of the box with default assumptions.
 However, we recommend tailoring the setup for more accurate results.

 Can I use RoM for compliance reporting?